qwd/dev-site/content/en/docs/configuration/project-and-key.md

 ## Credential

-<strong>Credentials</strong> are used for API authentication and is your core sensitive data.
+**Credentials** are used for API authentication and is your core sensitive data.
 See [security guidelines](/en/docs/best-practices/security-guidelines/) for a secure request API.
 See [authentication](/en/docs/configuration/authentication/) for how authentication works.

 Depending on the authentication method, there are JWT credentials and API KEY credentials.
 Up to 20 credentials are created per project.